As mainstream denominations see their own outbreaks, Shincheonji members say they were unfairly targeted.

 |1||Jun 08||Schools fully reopen||0.87|

-- Increase in violence over wearing facemasks: Despite being celebrated as an example of the effectiveness of widespread mask wearing, South Korean police departments have recorded an uptick in violence linked to people refusing to wear masks on public transport.
-Bus drivers have been attacked for requesting passengers wear masks, with the majority of perpetrators charged identified as men in their 50s and 60s.
+- Increased violence over wearing facemasks: Despite being celebrated as an example of the effectiveness of widespread mask wearing, South Korean police departments have recorded an uptick in violence linked to people refusing to wear masks on public transportation.
+Bus drivers have been attacked for asking passengers to wear masks, with the majority of perpetrators charged identified as men in their 50s and 60s.
 Read More

-- Limited prevention in nighclubs, churches, and warehouse likely spiked cases: A recent uptick in cases in and around Seoul have been linked primarily to nightclubs, church gatherings and a single warehouse operated by Korean e-commerce company Coupang, which has been accused of failing to implement preventive measures and forcing sick employees to come to work.
+- Limited prevention in nightclubs, churches, and warehouse likely spiked cases: A recent uptick in cases in and around Seoul have been linked primarily to nightclubs, church gatherings, and a single warehouse operated by Korean e-commerce company Coupang, which has been accused of failing to implement preventive measures and forcing sick employees to come to work.
 Read More

 Compared with Other African Countries